The Gunny Sack

 Step Two: Liquids

-Next, add the chicken broth and half-n-half and bring to a simmer (when you see it start to bubble a little but before it starts a full-on boil).
+Next, add the chicken broth and half-n-half and bring to a simmer (when you see it start to bubble a little, but before it starts a full-on boil).

 For those of you from other countries, half-n-half might be known as half cream in your country.
 It is a mixture of whole milk and light cream.
+If you prefer to use heavy cream, that would work as well for this recipe.

 cubed cream cheese and shredded Parmesan cheese added to spinach artichoke spaghetti squash sauce